Lewis-Park-Bench/Cluster-Project/README.md

 - More time is needed to feature engineer much better clusters.
 These new clusters should probably include features that focus on location.
 - Further investigation into clustering and linear regression is required to determine if it is the best course of predicting the logerror.

+## Recreating this project:

+- Download the final_project.ipynb, wrangle.py, explore.py, and modeling.py files.
+- Import your own env.py file into the project with your own credentials to pull the data.
+- Run the final_project.